 - Sign agreement - Choose the agreement that you would need your talent to sign during onboarding (ie. NDA)

-- Information - The Information stage is used to pull information from other workflows or opportunities as information for talent to review and accept.
+- Information - The Information stage is used to pull information from other workflows or opportunities as information for talent to review and accept or reject.

 Use case: If you want to collect information in the onboarding process and get it reviewed by the talent, you can use Information stage by pulling data fields from requisition.
-Talent then reviews the information and data and and click 'Approve' if accepts.
-The label of the Approve button can be changed.
+Talent then reviews the information and data and and click 'Approve' if accepts or 'Reject' if rejects.
+The label of the buttons can be changed.

-Use case: pull information from a task into the workflow for talent review and acceptance.
+Use case: pull information from a task into the workflow for talent review and accept.